 Bianca found herself slowly beaten and denied the first place.

 Even so, by playing with confidence, focus, and persistence my daughter made us all proud to see her getting a medal and recognition for her achievement.

 We, after all, celebrated with a pizza and some of our close relatives waiting for us at home to congratulate both sisters. 🙂

 Even though every tournament that we go to means a lot of pressure for both parents and kids, in the end, the fact that we dare to get out of our comfort zone is what matters.

 Experiences, bad or good, are what make life worth living and sharing.

-It is not the winning or losing in tournaments that matters; it is the fact that we meet new people, get good exercise and make a difference in the world for giving a good example of hard work and respect for others.
+It is not the winning or losing in tournaments that matters; it is the fact that we meet new people, get good exercise, and make a difference in the world by giving a good example of hard work and respect for others.